Impto-dev/license-bot/README.md

 ### C# Integration

-The repository includes C# code that demonstrates how to integrate the license validation API into a .NET application:
+The repository includes C# code in the `example` folder that demonstrates how to integrate the license validation API into a .NET application:

 - `LicenseValidator.cs` - A client library for validating licenses
-- `SampleForm.cs` - A sample Windows Forms application that demonstrates usage
+- `LoginForm.cs` - A sample Windows Forms application with login, registration, and license validation
+- `README.md` - Documentation for the C# example

+The sample application provides:
+- Login interface for users
+- Registration form with license key validation
+- License validation functionality
+- Tab-based interface for easy navigation

 #### Basic Usage in C#